OddExtension5/repo4U/README.md

 It's a mini ``GitHub Repository Recommender`` that uses a collaborative filtering type to provide new users a recommendation of the list of repositores they might like given the list of repo or language or tools or libraries etc., they already like.

-Wanna play with my project go to the link: https://repo4u.herokuapp.com/
+Wanna play with my app, here is the link: https://repo4u.herokuapp.com/

 ## Project Diagram